 Adam Sandler is certainly a controversial figure within the film industry.
-While some of his work has been well received, the vast majority of his films are widely panned; especially the ones where his creative freedom is allowed to run rampant.
-Despite all of this however Uncut Gems, the latest offering from the brothers Josh and Benny Safdie, unequivocally proves that every now and then, a diamond can be plucked from even the murkiest of depths.
+While some of his work has been well received, the vast majority of the actor’s films are widely panned; especially the ones where his creative freedom is allowed to run rampant.
+Despite all of this however Uncut Gems –the latest offering from the brothers Josh and Benny Safdie– unequivocally proves that every now and then, a diamond can be plucked from even the murkiest of depths.

 What unfolds is a rapid affair that is at once chaotic and thoroughly gripping, with the audience unable to look away from the screen for a second.
 At times, Uncut Gems feels like a fever dream, in part thanks to Daniel Lopatin’s musical score that lends it a feeling that can only be described as akin to a sensory hallucination.
 This initially seems at odds with the rest of the film’s realism, but if anything the awareness of this only adds to the sense of anxiety and fear one feels watching the film.
 Moreover, it results in a number of elements which mesh seamlessly creating something truly marvellous.